Lucyjpjones/lj-fscr/README.md

 #### Status

-> Project is: <u>ongoing</u>
+> Project is: <ins>ongoing</ins>

 I will continue to update my website to meet my clients expectations.
 I have further development plans which I have listed below.

 **Future Development plans**
 - Add more payment options for my users, including apple pay to improve user experience with quicker checkout.
 - 'Add a review' option for members to give their opinion on products and programmes they have purchased.
 As this is a startup there is currently no physical customer orders this was a lower priority task.
-- Add a count onto the bag icon so userso it is easily visible to the user how many items are in their bag.
+- Add a count onto the bag icon so users so it is easily visible to the user how many items are in their bag.
-- Search functionality to work across site
+- More queries added to search functionality for a more effective search
-- Add video blogs to blog (already included in filter)
+- Add video blogs to blog (already included in filter but currently no video posts from client)
-- Ability for user to enter postcode and autofill whole address
+- Ability for user to autofill address by entering postcode

 ---